 The highly respected Programme for International Student Assessment, or PISA, is managed by the Organization for Economic Co-Operation and Development (OECD).
 The PISA is administered every three years internationally, while the OECD Test for Schools (based on PISA) is administered in the United States every year by schools that elect to take it.
 The PISA test is an internationally benchmarked, school-level assessment tool that measures critical-thinking skills and how well 15-year-old students can apply their knowledge of reading, math, and science to real-world problems.
 The results of the PISA enable the School to compare their students' results against international results and earn international recognition.
 Since the test measure a student's problem-solving abilities and is not curriculum-based, it requires no prior preparation.
-This test is critical for the School to determine international benchmarking; therefore, all eligible 15-year-old students are required to take the test during the school year, although they do not factor into students' grades.
+This test is critical for the School to determine international benchmarking; therefore, all eligible 15-year-old students are required to take the test during the school year, if the school chooses to administer the test despite not factoring into students' grades.
 For additional details, refer to the OECD Test for Schools website at this Link.